ska-telescope/developer.skatelescope.org/src/policies/fundamental-sw-requirements.rst

    a.
 Notes:

       i.
-The license shall be agreed with the SKA Head of Computing and software department or their delegate as agreed.
+The license shall be agreed with the SKA Head of Computing and Software or their delegate as agreed.

       ii.
 The SKAO will always agree to a `3 clause BSD license <https://opensource.org/licenses/BSD-3-Clause>`__ for